 The Carnival of Venice is very different to carnivals which take place in Spain or in Brazil.
 The celebration takes place over ten days in which people dress up and take part in organized parades or simple processions on the street.

-The costumes are seventeenth-century Venetian dresses, very much like if they were from a painting by Canaletto.
+The costumes are seventeenth-century Venetian dresses, very much as if they were from a painting by Canaletto.

 Does everyone dress up?